raspberrypilearning/astro-pi-guide/sensors/movement.md

 ![](images/orientation.png)

-The image above shows where these axes are in relation to the Astro Pi.
+The image above shows where these axes are in relation to the Sense HAT.

 Let's download and run a 3D demo program to explore this.